 Generally, angina is what happens when the heart isn’t getting enough blood.
 Angina symptoms can feel like pressure or a squeezing pain in the chest, and may also be felt in the arms, back, jaw, neck or shoulders.
 (It sometimes feels like indigestion.)
 When the pain is specific to your chest, it’s called angina pectoris or angina pectus.

-“Your chest pain could be the result of a supply-demand mismatch in what the heart needs for blood flow and what it is actually getting,” explained Jason Hatch, MD, a cardiologist at Banner Health in Northern Colorado.
-Dr. Hatch talked to us all about angina, and what people need to know.
+“Your chest pain could be the result of a supply-demand mismatch in what the heart needs for blood flow and what it is actually getting,” explained Mark Tuttle, MD, an interventional cardiologist at Banner Health in Northern Colorado.
+Dr. Tuttle talked to us all about angina, and what people need to know.

 Types of angina and warning signs

 There are two types of angina — stable and unstable.
 The Centers for Disease Control and Prevention (CDC) describes them this way:

 - Stable: Happens during physical activity or under mental or emotional stress and goes away with rest.

 - Unstable: Occurs even while at rest, without apparent reason.
 This type of angina is a medical emergency.

 For those with stable angina, Dr. Tuttle said the pain is pretty predictable with a certain level of exertion, and is relieved with medication or rest.